-This application is scheduled for determination by the Council's Planning Committee because the application has been Called In by Cllrs Churchman, Gledhill, Collins, Kelly, Duffin and Mayes in order to consider the proposals on the basis of overdevelopment, character impact, immediate parking concerns and the gradient of the site and its impact on pedestrian traffic.
+This application is scheduled for determination by the Council's Planning Committee because the previously recently refused application (ref.
+22.003725/FUL) was Called In by Cllrs Churchman, Gledhill, Collins, Kelly, Duffin and Mayes in order to consider the proposals on the basis of overdevelopment, character impact, immediate parking concerns and the gradient of the site and its impact on pedestrian traffic.
+This current revised application has been submitted in direct response to that decision by Members.